 Click Here for tab for Simple Man

-You will need to tune down for this as the song is in G sharp minor, so you can think of it as Am blues but everything is down 1 semitone.
+You will need to tune down for this, as the song is in G sharp minor.
+So you can think of it as Am blues but everything is down 1 semitone.
 If your vocal range supports it, you might find it more convenient to bring the song up in key so you don’t need to re-tune.
 Most of the chords, although simple in progression, are arpeggiated which can make it a little technically challenging to play depending on your ability.

 Something Just Like This – The Chainsmokers & Coldplay